Rajayne/CRAPractice/README.md

 Components:

-- building block of React
+- Building block of React
-- combines logic and presentation
+- Combines logic and presentation

 Props:

-- data passed to component
+- Data passed to component
-- immutable, cannot change its own property
+- Immutable, cannot change its own property

 State:

-- data specific to component
+- Data specific to component
-- can change
+- Can change

+Keys:

+- List items need unique key identifiers
+- Avoid using index as keys

 > **Exporting:** Can export default value or by name